Patbox/brewery/DATAPACK.md

       "count": {/* NUMBER */}
     }
   ],
+  // Select which containers items are allowed to hold this brew.
+  "required_container": {/* ITEM ID, LIST of ITEM IDS or TAG */},
+  // List of heat sources required for this brew to be created.
+Optional (allows any by default).
+  "required_heat_source": {/* LIST of BLOCK IDS */},
   // Required number of distillation runs "distillation_runs": {/* NUMBER */},
   // Quality multiplier added used for drink. has "age" parameter.
   "cooking_quality_multiplier": {/* EXPRESSION */},
   // Base quality function.
 Should have value of "10", if drink doesn't use barrel.
 Has "age" parameter "base_quality_value": {/* EXPRESSION */},
+  // Drinking time calculation.
+Can depend on quality, age and user alcohol level.
+Optional, defaulting to value from 1.6 to 3 times that depending on quality.
+  "drinking_time": {/* EXPRESSION */},
   // List of definitions of how drink behaves in barrels.
 Optional "barrel_definitions": [
     {